pluginever/wc-serial-numbers/readme.txt

 - **Deliver Keys Automatically:** You have the option to auto-complete any order to send and show keys to your customer’s order details page after successful payment.
 This ensures a seamless and hassle-free purchase experience for your customers.

-- **Detailed Reporting:** The plugin provides comprehensive reporting and logging features, allowing you to track the usage and activation of serial keys.
+- **Detailed Reporting:** The plugin provides comprehensive reporting and logging features, allowing you to track the usage and activation of the keys.
 This helps you monitor and analyze the performance of your products.

 - **Self-service:** Customers can manage their license keys and downloads for all of their associated orders at any time by logging into their accounts on the "My Account" page of your store.

-- **License Key Encryption:** To guarantee your security, the serial numbers kept in the database are encrypted.
+- **License Key Encryption:** To guarantee your security, the keys kept in the database are encrypted.
 With this plugin, you may avoid headaches and second thoughts by knowing that your license keys are secure.

-- **Key Generator (PRO):** You can control how your license keys will be generated.
-Using the built-in license generator, you can customize your serial key interface rule to generate serial numbers.
-The generator will allow you to generate both sequential and random serial numbers.
+- **Key Generator (PRO):** You can control how your keys will be generated.
+Using the built-in license generator, you can customize your key interface rule to generate keys.
+The generator will allow you to generate both sequential and random keys.

 - **Automatically Generate Keys (PRO):** You can use the automatic key generation rule for a license-enabled product, our plugin will automatically generate and deliver a key to the customers whenever they purchase that product.

-- **Flexible Activation Options:** You can choose to require customers to activate their serial keys before accessing or using your digital products.
+- **Flexible Activation Options:** You can choose to require customers to activate their keys before accessing or using your digital products.
 This allows you to control access and prevent unauthorized usage.

 - **API Form for Validation, Activation, Deactivation:** Serial Numbers for WooCommerce includes a built-in license key validator API form to validate, activate and deactivate keys without any complexity.
 You can also show an API form for your customers anywhere on your website using our predefined shortcode for the form.
 You can also use different methods that allow you to validate, activate, and deactivate license keys as well as access the software's current version number using HTTP requests.